PlutoLang/plutolang.github.io/docs/New Features/Compiler Warnings.md

 Pluto offers optional compiler warnings for certain misbehaviors.
 Currently, this is applied only to duplicated local definitions.
 These internal checks are faster, and more reliable than analytical third-party software.
-Compiler warnings need to be explicity enabled with the `-D` flag, which is optimal for developers and users alike.
 ```lua title="Problematic Code"
 local variable = "hello world"
 do